Quick Answer

 • Notes or warnings

-Sofia, who runs a specialty coffee shop, stores equipment parts and promotional items.
-Her QR-linked notes include photos and short bullet lists.
-She avoids long descriptions.
+A specialty coffee shop storing equipment parts and promotional items could keep QR-linked notes with photos and short bullet lists.
+Long descriptions get avoided.
 Updates take under a minute.

 Photos help when item names vary.
 A picture confirms what’s inside faster than text.